nschorgh/Planetary-Code-Collection/Common/Python/README_python.txt

 The output stored in the subdirectory Test/ was produced with the Fortran version, but also applies to the Python version.
+The output of testcrankT.py can be verified with test_Tprofile.py.
+The output of testcrankQ.py is Tprofile_testcrankQ.